chenxingqiang/YiRage/docs/transpiler/transpiler.md

 # The Transpiler

-## Introduction to Mirage's Transpiler
+## Introduction to YiRage's Transpiler

-The transpiler is a key component of Mirage.
-It is responsible for translating the (optimized) computation graph produced by Mirage into efficient CUDA code.
+The transpiler is a key component of YiRage.
+It is responsible for translating the (optimized) computation graph produced by YiRage into efficient CUDA code.

 It is not easy to write a transpiler.
 You should ensure both the correctness and the performance, which is both an algorithm challenge (e.g. how to plan the layout of every tensor) and an engineering challenge (e.g. how to design the transpiler in an extensible and maintainable way).
 There are also numerous details and corner cases to consider, like what to do when the shape of the matrix is not divisible by the MMA size.